Mamie Cadden: Legal context

 During the time Mamie Cadden was entering the medical field in Ireland, the medical industry was dominated by Irish men.
 The Catholic Church and Irish political state were heavily intertwined.
 The Catholic Church wanted to ensure that medicine in Ireland operated under the ethos of the Church.
-This Catholic ethos helped ensure in the Irish health care system made things like contraceptives relatively inaccessible.
+This Catholic ethos helped ensure that in the Irish health care system things like contraceptives were relatively inaccessible.
 In 1929, the Censorship of Publications Act banned the sale of literature that advocated or educated on the use of birth control or contraceptives.
 While the Act did not ban the access or sale of birth control, it did, however, ban the access to information about contraceptives.
 Birth control was officially prohibited in Ireland in 1935 until 1979, under the Criminal Law Amendment Act.
 Many believed that birth control would tarnish the work in prenatal clinics and mother and baby entities.
-For many years, Catholic principles and Catholic professionals remained central to developments in the Irish medical scene.
+For many years, Catholic principles and Catholic professionals remained central to developments in the Irish medical field.
 As a result, many women resorted to illegal abortions and contraceptives.
 These illegal actions were facilitated by people like Mamie Cadden.

 Midwife and abortionist

 Early career

 After Cadden completed her training at the National Maternity Hospital, Dublin, she began working as a midwife.
 She first worked in the Alverno maternity nursing home on Portland Row in Dublin from 1927 to 1929.
 In 1929, she opened her own maternity nursing home in the suburb of Ranelagh which operated until 1931.
-Cadden's work became quite large, and her business outgrew her facilities.
+Cadden's practice became quite large, and her business outgrew her facilities.
 In 1931, she moved her business to Rathmines and became the owner of one of Dublin's most extensive nursing homes.
 Based at 4 Ormonde Terrance, she later changed the name to St. Maelruin.
-At St Maelruin, Cadden gave help for health issues, pregnancies, illegal abortions, and foster care operations for unwanted children born.
+At St Maelruin, Cadden gave help relating to female health issues such as pregnancies, illegal abortions, and foster care operations for unwanted children.
 Her cousin, Molly O'Grady, helped as her maid and accomplice.
-Cadden also accepted fees for placing children in adoption.
+Cadden also accepted fees for placing children into adoption.
 She also operated a fostering service, which placed children with families who received payment for caring for the child.
-She also procured abortions – both medical (using preparations such as ergot) and surgical (by injecting a solution).
+She procured abortions – both medical (using preparations such as ergot) and surgical (by injecting a solution).
 The intentional killing of an unborn child was a criminal act in Ireland at that time and remained illegal until 2018.

-As there was a large demand for her services, Cadden did not need to advertise her work; and such an advertisement would have been illegal.
-"Nurse Cadden's" activities were an open secret and many women wanted to use her services.
-Enjoying a thriving business, she enjoyed a flashy social life, frequenting dances, dining and drinking in Dublin's top hotels, and driving a highly conspicuous red open-top 1932 MG sports car.
+As there was a large demand for her services, Cadden did not feel the need to advertise her work; and such an advertisement would have been illegal.
+"Nurse Cadden's" activities were an open secret and many women reportedly wanted to use her services.
+Her business was successful, and she had an active social life in which she frequented dances, dined and drank in Dublin's top hotels, and drove a red open-top 1932 MG sports car.

 In 1939, Cadden was sentenced to a year's hard labour in Mountjoy Prison for abandoning and exposing a new-born baby on the side of the road in County Meath.